TurboLabIt/bash-fx/README.md

 ````

-# How to create a setp.sh
+# How to create a setup.sh

 In the project `setup.sh`: